A Quick Introduction of Linux Filesystem

 /varDirectory containing variable files, such as logs and temporary files.

-As you can see above, Linux has many more directories branching off its root directory.
+As you can see, Linux has many more directories branching off its root directory.

-Windows stores configuration files in many different locations, most of them reside somewhere under the C:\Windows directory and many other sub-directories like C:\Windows\system, C:\Windows\system32, and others.
+Windows stores configuration files in many locations, most under the C:\Windows directory and many other sub-directories like C:\Windows\system, C:\Windows\system32, and others.

 Linux uses the /etc/ directory to keep configurations settings and others